plausible/website/_posts/2020-06-18-how-to-pay-your-rent-with-your-open-source-project.md

 ## Hosted, plug and play solution as a SaaS

 Many open source projects offer a do-it-yourself, self-hosted deployment.
-Some people prefer that approach and want to host, run and maintain software themselves on their own server.
+Some people prefer that approach and want to host, run and maintain the software themselves on their own server.

 To many others, there is a great value in a hosted, "plug and play" solution that lives in the cloud.
 They don't want to worry about the installation, about the upgrades, about having a server, security, maintenance, uptime, stability, consistency, loading time and so on.